Prodicus: Life

 Prodicus was a native of Ioulis on the island of Ceos, the birthplace of Simonides, whom he is described as having imitated.
 Prodicus came frequently to Athens for the purpose of transacting business on behalf of his native city, and attracted admiration as an orator, although his voice was deep and apt to fall.
 Plutarch describes him as slender and weak; and Plato also alludes to his weakness, and a degree of effeminacy which thus resulted.
 Philostratus accuses him of luxury and avarice, but no earlier source mentions this.

 In the Protagoras of Plato, (dramatic date c.
 430 BC), Prodicus is mentioned as having previously arrived in Athens.
 He appears in a play of Eupolis, and in The Clouds (423 BC) and The Birds (414 BC) of Aristophanes.
 He came frequently to Athens on public business.
 His pupils included the orators Theramenes and Isocrates, and in the year of the death of Socrates (399 BC), Prodicus was still living.
 According to the statement of Philostratus, on which little reliance can be placed, he delivered his lecture on virtue and vice in Thebes and Sparta also.
 The Apology of Plato unites him with Gorgias and Hippias as among those who were considered competent to instruct the youth in any city.
 Lucian mentions him among those who held lectures at Olympia.

 In the dialogues of Plato he is mentioned or introduced with a certain degree of esteem, compared with the other sophists.
+In Meno, Socrates refers to him as his teacher.
 Aristophanes, in The Clouds, deals more indulgently with him than with Socrates; and Xenophon's Socrates, for the purpose of combating the voluptuousness of Aristippus, borrows from the book of "the wise Prodicus" the story of the choice of Hercules.
 Like Protagoras and others, Prodicus delivered lectures in return for payment of from half a drachma to 50 drachmae, probably according to whether the hearers limited themselves to a single lecture or a more complete course.
 Prodicus is said to have amassed a great amount of money.
 The assertion that he hunted after rich young men is only found in Philostratus.